SonofPoseidon1982/kivunity/README.md

 This project started off as a means of demonstrating a problem I am experiencing in integrating Unity ADS with pygame.
-However, I decided to develop it further to explore the potential of implement unity ads in both Kivy and pygame.
+However, I decided to develop it further to explore the potential of implementing unity ads in both Kivy and pygame.

 GENERAL GUIDELINES: